TrebledJ/trebledj.github.io/collections/_posts/misc/2022-11-15-hkcert-2022-cpp-harming-website.md

 }
 ```

-Since the state is initialised inside the endpoint, it is refreshed every time.
+Since the state is initialised inside the endpoint, it is refreshed for each encryption.
 As long as we have the key and IV, we can recover the state.
 Finally, we decrypt the message and get the flag.
 That's all there is to it!

 ## Final Remarks